-A two-part tribute to legendary lyricist Robert Hunter will be featured on the the Sept.
+A two-part tribute to legendary lyricist Robert Hunter was featured on the the Sept.
 28 and Oct.
 5 editions of Greasy Tracks.

 Hunter, who passed away at the age of 78 on Sept.
 23, was best known as the wordsmith who collaborated with Jerry Garcia to provide the bulk of the Grateful Dead’s songbook over the band’s 30 years together.